janatalab/pyensemble/README.md

 <a name="sessions"/></a>
 ## Sessions
 Sessions uniquely associate participants with an instance of running an experiment.
+They also store the participant's age at the time of the session as well as the ticket that was used to access the experiment.

 <a name="usage"/></a>
 # Usage